Pennsylvania / Butler County

 Neighbors

-The neighborhood boasts a median household income of $69,167 and a low poverty rate of 4.9%.
-Most residents have at least a high school diploma, with a significant portion holding a bachelor's degree or higher.
-Commute times average just under 28 minutes, and public transport usage is minimal.
+The neighborhood boasts a healthy median household income of $69,167 and a low poverty rate of 4.9%.
+Over 96% of residents have at least a high school diploma, and nearly 39% hold a bachelor's degree or higher.
+Commute times average 28 minutes, and almost 2% use public transportation, reflecting the area's accessibility and educated population.

 $38,200